-25) Based on the Locus of Control Scale you determine you have an external locus of control.
-This means that you have always had an external locus of control, and will always have an external locus of control, since locus of control is a fixed trait.
+25) Based on the Locus of Control Scale you determine you are an external.
+This means that you have always been an external and will always be an external, because locus of control is a fixed trait.

 Explanation: Locus of control is not an inborn trait, but results from development of a general expectancy about the dominant sources of the reinforcement they receive.
 In other words, it did not develop overnight.
 Also, locus of control can shift over time, as a function of life experience, job responsibilities, and conscious attitudes.